ubergrape/grape-ds/docs/README.md

 ### Installation

-If you ran previously `yarn` in the root folder then all packages already in their places.
+If you ran previously `yarn` in the root directory of the repository then all packages already in their places.
 Otherwise, hit `yarn` to install dependencies for `docs` folder.
-Until `aurora-ui` is not published to npm, follow steps for `Local development` to correctly setup `aurora-ui`, even if you already installed packages with `yarn` in `docs` or in the root folder.
+Until `aurora-ui` is not published to npm, follow steps for `Local development` to correctly setup `aurora-ui`, even if you already installed packages with `yarn` in `docs` or in the root directory of the repository.

 ### Local development

 The components from `../web` are used in the docs and are imported with a symlink.
 Before running commands below make sure you installed dependencies for `../web`.
-You need to build them first, in the root directory:
+You need to build them first, in the root directory of the repository:

 ```bash
 yarn build:components